cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

 ### Conditions

-QICore defines the [Condition](https://hl7.org/fhir/us/qicore/STU4.1.1/StructureDefinition-qicore-condition.html) profile to represent information about patient problems, health concerns, and diagnoses.
+QICore defines the [ConditionProblemsHealthConcerns](https://hl7.org/fhir/us/qicore/STU5.0.0/StructureDefinition-qicore-condition-problems-health-concerns.html) profile to represent information about patient problems and health concerns, and the [ConditionEncounterDiagnosis](https://hl7.org/fhir/us/qicore/STU5.0.0/StructureDefinition-qicore-condition-encounter-diagnosis.html) profile to represent diagnoses indicated as part of an encounter.

 As an aside, whether expressions in general should use the various elements of a profile depends entirely on measure or rule intent.
 However, there are some general guidelines that should be followed to ensure correct expression and evaluation of CQL.